trushad0w/aiohttp_template/README.md

 I'll start with common features that are designed to make development process easier.

 ## 1. api module
-**api** - this module contains basic middleware to handle errors all over the project, also this module provides handy decorator for your views `definition`.
+This module contains basic middleware to handle errors all over the project, also this module provides handy decorator for your views `definition`.

 ### _definition decorator_